 Danny O’Connor needed to have a strong showing in Franklin County, which is the home of capital city Columbus.
 Franklin County represents about a third of the district and has a large Democratic population.
 But it also includes more moderate Republicans, the type of people who tend to align more with the likes of John Kasich and John McCain than Donald Trump.

 The district includes wealthy suburbs outside of the city, such as New Albany and Dublin.
 Neighboring Delaware County is Ohio’s wealthiest county.
 It has been staunchly Republican for more than 100 years.
 Delaware County has not supported a Democratic candidate for president since 1916.
 (To be extra clear, that last fact was about Delaware County only, not the 12th district overall).

 The 12th district is more than 86 percent white with a median household income of more than $66,000.
 This is also a very well-educated district.
 Nearly 40 percent of voters over age 25 in Ohio’s 12th district have at least a bachelor’s degree.

 These are the types of educated voters who have shown distaste for the Trump administration’s more controversial policies.
 They include people like Danny O’Connor’s own fiancee, Spenser Stafford who grew up in the suburb of Dublin.
 She is a lifelong Republican who represents the type of person O’Connor needed to sway in order to win this election: white, suburban and well-educated.

-Troy Balderson did not help himself with a recent comment slamming Franklin County.
+Troy Balderson created controversy when he slammed Franklin County ahead of the special election.
 He told supporters, “We don’t want someone from Franklin county representing us.”
 Balderson grew up in Zanesville.
 His family owns a farm.
 His popularity has resided with the rural areas of the district.
 But the choice to bash one-third of his potential voters did not appear to be a very smart move.